 They are registered under the Torrens system described above.
-These types are becoming less and less common.

 III) COMPANY SHARE

 This type of property title constitutes a company, incorporated specifically for the purpose of the property ownership, as the registered owner of all the land and the whole of the building in a development.